101digital/react-native-user-profile-component/README.md

-# react-native-user-profile-component
+# user-profile-component

-**react-native-user-profile-component** is a reusable component for get user details that can be used across all the apps developed by 101 Digital.
+**user-profile-component** is a reusable component for get user details that can be used across all the apps developed by 101 Digital.

 ## Features